Hilton Head Dock Builders | Calibogue Dock Works Dock Construction Services Lowcountry Waterfront About Calibogue Dock Works Request a Dock Estimate

 Composite Decking (Timbertech/Trex)

 Capped composite planks that resist saltwater staining, UV degradation, and mold.
-No splintering or annual sealing required—ideal for barefoot traffic in waterfront homes.
+No splintering or annual sealing.

 $18-28/sq ft installed